 The correct answer to this last sample problem is option A again.
 Rotate the unfolded figure.
 The small triangle borders on the six-pointed star at the top and on the ten-pointed star to the right.

 - Practice, practice, practice!
 This gets you acquainted with the various problems you may encounter and teaches you how to create a strategy.
 Do you reach answers more quickly by comparing answer options or does it work better when you fully unfold the cube in your head?
 By working on lots of problems, you will figure out what method suits you best and then you can move through the problems more quickly and with more self-confidence.

 - Don’t let yourself get stuck.
 Can’t figure a problem out?
 Make an educated guess and then move on to the next one.
-If you work on the same cube for too long, you’ll just start staring blindly at the figure and you are less likely to solve the problem.
-During a capacity test, you are being timed and that time is much better spent working on the next cube problem.
+Working on the same cube problem for too long, usually makes it less likely for you to solve it.
+During an aptitude test, you are being timed and that time is much better spent working on the next cube problem.
 If you guess and move on to the next question, you will be shown a new cube, which serves as an impulse for your brain to apply your problem-solving strategy to the new figure.
 Doesn’t that seem like a better choice?

 - Follow your intuition.
 Don’t start unnecessarily doubting your answer because you know that only one option is correct.
 Unless you are stuck between two answers, it is most likely that the option you think is correct, is actually the right one.
 Don’t look at the other options for too long, otherwise you might lose your confidence by obsessing over small details.

 It is very important to practice for a capacity test.
 If you do not practice, your score may be lower and this decreases your chances of getting that much-desired job!
 By practicing, you can solve problems more quickly and efficiently, so that your score will increase.